Employment status exceptions

 Important information about agency workers from an ‘offshore agency’

-If the agency that you use is an offshore agency (i.e. where they consider themselves outside the reach of HMRC and do not operate PAYE), please be aware that in some circumstances, you – the end user – may be obliged to operate PAYE.
+If the agency that you use is an offshore agency, please be aware that in some circumstances, (i.e. where they consider themselves outside the reach of HMRC and do not operate PAYE), you – the end client – may be obliged to operate PAYE.

 HMRC’s guidance on the matter can be found in their Employment Income Manual.

 Although offshore agencies are not as prolific as they once were, it is important to ensure you check whether the agency that you are using has a trading address in the UK.
 Please remember that the Isle of Man and the Channel Islands (e.g. Jersey and Guernsey) are ‘offshore’ in this context.